Various Gold Investments

 While our focus is physical gold bars and coins, it’s important to consider all types of gold when considering an investment.
 Gaining exposure to the gold market can be achieved in a number of ways, each with their merits and likely one may suit your objectives more than others.
 We evaluate each option available here.
 In the meantime, if you conclude that it is indeed the tangible physical gold which appeals, then read on.

-Types of Gold
+Different Types of Physical Gold

-It’s true; there are many different types of gold, but it doesn’t have to be confusing.
+It’s true; there are many different types of gold for investment, but it doesn’t have to be confusing.
 When investing into physical gold it’s important to establish which form offers the best value as an asset and which will be the easiest to sell at the highest price.
 In the same way as trying to sell an unusual house, realizing your profits on an obscure form of gold could prove to be difficult.

 Part of our process is helping you choose the best type of gold investment to meet your individual goals.
 Whatever your circumstances, you should always stick to the recognised forms of investment gold.

 The HM Revenue & Customs definition is gold in the form of a bar or coin with a minimum purity of 995 thousandths for bars and 900/1000 for coins (minted after 1800).
 In short, that’s 22 karat gold coins and 24 karat gold bars.

 One common misconception is that a 1oz 22 karat coin has less gold than a 1oz 24 karat coin or bar, but this is not true!
 All of these have 1oz of pure gold.
 The 22 karat coins simply have an additional 2 karats of alloy (copper and silver) to improve their wear and tear.